Takashiidobe/notes/src/books/the-daily-stoic/january.md

 There are three areas to consider training oneself in:

 1. Desires, and not to be swayed by them.
-2. Motivations, and if we\'re doing things for the right reasons.
+2. Motivations, and if we're doing things for the right reasons.
 3. Judgment, and the ability to see things for how they are.

 Without practicing these three areas daily, you fall into the trap of